ComradOrg/Comrad/README.md

 ### Decentralized

 Data is deleted as soon as possible from Komrade.
-The remote Operator simply delivers the mail: incoming messages are stored in the inboxes for the accounts written to, but as soon as these accounts download their mail, they're deleted from the internet forever.
-Messages to a group inbox or 'channel' delete as soon as their founding member downloads them; from there they travel (encrypted end-to-end) through the "web of trust" through which members joined the group.
+Komrade's "Operator" simply sorts and holds the mail temporarily: as soon as users log in to download their mail, the messages are deleted from the internet forever.

 ### Democratized